Categories: Content Marketing

 • A “night and day” improvement in design and speed

-Certain 1Password users mention that there is a slight learning curve when they have to deal with multiple vaults or when they clean up old entries, especially if they are migrating an unlimited number of passwords, shared items, or password-sharing entries.
+Some 1Password users report a slight learning curve when dealing with multiple vaults or cleaning up old entries, especially when migrating an unlimited number of passwords, shared items, or password-sharing entries.

 Old-time LastPass users find comfort in its straightforward UI, easier teaching curve, and great functionality for families — especially those that use LastPass’s free plan, are involved in guest account management, or make a comparison with other tools.